aalejandroaraujo/mhtp-plugins/mhtp-chat-woocommerce-v1.3.3-final/README.md

 1. In Botpress Cloud, enable the **Chat Integration** for your bot and note the API key.
 2. In that same Chat Integration screen set the **Webhook URL** to `https://YOURDOMAIN.com/wp-json/mhtp-chat/v1/webhook` (replace `YOURDOMAIN.com` with your domain).
 3. Define the constant `MHTP_BOTPRESS_API_KEY` in your `wp-config.php` file with the key from step&nbsp;1.
+4. *(Optional)* Define `MHTP_BOTPRESS_CHAT_API` if your Chat API base differs or includes your bot ID (e.g. `https://bots.botpress.cloud/api/v1/bots/YOUR_BOT_ID`).
-4. Upload the plugin files to `/wp-content/plugins/mhtp-chat-woocommerce` or install through the WordPress plugins screen.
+5. Upload the plugin files to `/wp-content/plugins/mhtp-chat-woocommerce` or install through the WordPress plugins screen.
-5. Activate the plugin through the 'Plugins' menu.
+6. Activate the plugin through the 'Plugins' menu.
-6. Use the shortcode `[mhtp_chat_interface]` (or `[mhtp_chat]`) on any page.
+7. Use the shortcode `[mhtp_chat_interface]` (or `[mhtp_chat]`) on any page.

-The plugin communicates with Botpress using the Chat API at `https://chat.botpress.cloud/v1`.
+The plugin communicates with Botpress using the base defined in `MHTP_BOTPRESS_CHAT_API`.
+This defaults to `https://chat.botpress.cloud/v1`, but some installations require the bot ID in the path.
 A user and conversation are created automatically when a chat session starts.

 ## Usage